 - Inadequate dietary calcium

-Unfortunately, the disease does not have any symptoms in its early stages.
+Unfortunately, an osteoporotic bone does not have any symptoms in its early stages.
 Most people do not know that they have an illness until they are in the advanced stages of osteoporosis.
-Late symptoms include the following:
+There are several key symptoms of late osteoporosis, including:

 - Bone pain or tenderness

 - Fractures as a result of little to no trauma